matthiaskaiser/jmet/README.md

 \____/_/  /_/_____/ /_/
 ```

-# Decription
+# Description
-JMET was released at Blackhat USA 2016 and is outcome of Code White's research
+JMET was released at Blackhat USA 2016 and is an outcome of Code White's research
-efforts presented in the talk "Pwning Your Java Messaging With
+effort presented in the talk "Pwning Your Java Messaging With
 Deserialization Vulnerabilities".
 The goal of JMET is to make the exploitation of the Java Message Service (JMS) easy.
 In the talk more than 12 JMS client implementations where shown, vulnerable to
 deserialization attacks.
-The specific deserialization vulnerabilities were found in implementations
+The specific deserialization vulnerabilities were found in ObjectMessage implementations
-of javax.jms.ObjectMessage message-types.
+(classes implementing javax.jms.ObjectMessage).
 The following more or less complete list shows the vulnerable JMS broker client
 libraries:
 * Apache ActiveMQ